Transhumanism: Early transhumanist thinking

 Fundamental ideas of transhumanism were first advanced in 1923 by the British geneticist J. B. S. Haldane in his essay Daedalus: Science and the Future, which predicted that great benefits would come from the application of advanced sciences to human biology—and that every such advance would first appear to someone as blasphemy or perversion, "indecent and unnatural".
-In particular, he was interested in the development of the science of eugenics, ectogenesis (creating and sustaining life in an artificial environment), and the application of genetics to improve human characteristics, such as health and intelligence.
+In particular, he was interested in the development of the science of ectogenesis (creating and sustaining life in an artificial environment), eugenics, and the application of genetics to improve human characteristics such as health and intelligence.

 His article inspired academic and popular interest.
 J. D. Bernal, a crystallographer at Cambridge, wrote The World, the Flesh and the Devil in 1929, in which he speculated on the prospects of space colonization and radical changes to human bodies and intelligence through bionic implants and cognitive enhancement.
 These ideas have been common transhumanist themes ever since.

 The biologist Julian Huxley is generally regarded as the founder of transhumanism after using the term for the title of an influential 1957 article.
-The term itself, however, derives from an earlier 1940 paper by the Canadian philosopher W. D. Lighthall.
+But the term derives from a 1940 paper by the Canadian philosopher W. D. Lighthall.
 Huxley describes transhumanism in these terms:

 Huxley's definition differs, albeit not substantially, from the one commonly in use since the 1980s.
 The ideas raised by these thinkers were explored in the science fiction of the 1960s, notably in Arthur C. Clarke's 2001: A Space Odyssey, in which an alien artifact grants transcendent power to its wielder.

 Japanese Metabolist architects produced a manifesto in 1960 which outlined goals to "encourage active metabolic development of our society" through design and technology.
 In the Material and Man section of the manifesto, Noboru Kawazoe suggests that:After several decades, with the rapid progress of communication technology, every one will have a "brain wave receiver" in his ear, which conveys directly and exactly what other people think about him and vice versa.
 What I think will be known by all the people.
 There is no more individual consciousness, only the will of mankind as a whole.